 WELCOME TO MY WEB SITE DEVOTED TO DEEP SKY VIDEO ASTRONOMY

 In 2010 I bought my first video camera, a Mallincam VSS+.
 Until then all my observations were the traditional way, through an eyepiece.
 But, I was disappointed at what I could see, or should I say, not see.
 I wanted to see much more than faint fuzzy galaxies and grey nebulae with barely distinguishable features.
 My first night with the Mallincam at the back of my Celestron 9.25" SCT was astounding.
 Here was the detail than I longed to see.
 And, in color, too!
 I soon had the camera upgraded to an Xtreme with the capability for unlimited exposures to bring out even more detail.
 My first time with the camera at a dark site was even more incredible.
 Over the next year I worked my way through the entire Messier catalog and quite a few NGCs from my light polluted back yard.
-I have used many other analog video cameras and a few USB cameras in the years since and can confidently say that there are many excellent options available from inexpensive but highly capable cameras for the beginner, to top of the line cameras for the advanced observer, and even Do-It-Yourself options for those so inclined.
+I have used many other analog video cameras (Revolution Imager, Stellacam, Samsung, etc.) over the years.
+And with the explosion of digital cameras available like my Lodestar, ASI224MC and ASI1600MC, we have even more options to view the night sky.
+A more general name for this aspect of the hobby is Electronic Assisted Astronomy (EAA), which is the title of the forum on Cloudy Nights where like minded astronomers discuss the latest equipment and techniques to view the night sky in "Near Real Time".
+These days there are so many excellent options available from inexpensive but highly capable cameras for the beginner, to top of the line cameras for the advanced observer, and even Do-It-Yourself options for those so inclined that the choices can become daunting.

 Soon after getting my camera, I decided I wanted to share my newly gained capabilities with others who had not tried deep sky video.
 Along with two friends I gave my first presentation on deep sky video astronomy at the Golden State Star Party in 2012.
 That was followed by presentations at several local astronomy clubs.
 I have also written a review of video cameras on Cloudy Nights and have published an article in the March 2016 issue of Sky & Telescope.
 I have done this to both spread the word about what video offers and also to help others get started in this fast growing segment of astronomy.
 I finally decided to create this web site as an additional resource on deep sky video astronomy with the hope that I could reach even more amateur astronomers than I have already.